A Curry-Howard Correspondence for Linear, Reversible Computation: Conclusion

+The iso $\omega_1$ is computing the predecessor of a point in the plane, marching in diagonal, as the Cantor isomorphism prescribes.
+The iso $\omega_2$ increases a counter if the origin has not been met.
+The iso $\opn{Cantor Pairing}$ is then simply repeatedly iterating the predecessor function of the plane $\natT\otimes\natT$, increasing the counter as it goes.
+It stops when the origin is met: the value of the counter is the desired number. \end{exa}

-Then, consider its associated proofs $\pi, \pi_{\omega_1}, \pi_{\omega_2}$, given in \autoref{fig:cantor-mumall}, of (respectively) the \\ $\opn{Cantor Pairing}$, $\omega_1$ and $\omega_2$ isos.
+Then, consider its associated proofs $\pi, \pi_{\omega_1}, \pi_{\omega_2}$, given in \autoref{fig:cantor-mumall}, of (respectively) the isos $\opn{Cantor Pairing}$, $\omega_1$ and $\omega_2$.
 While the iso has the expected operational semantics, it is not well-typed as it is not structurally recursive.
-On the other hand, its {\mumall} derivation is valid.
+Its associated derivation $\pi$ is also not valid: the visible part is not contained in the infinite branches.
+However, whenever $\pi$ is cut with any proof of $\vdash \natT \otimes \natT$ it will reduce to a finite proof of $\vdash \natT$, computing the desired result.
+Therefore, we need to extend the validity criterion of {\mumall}.
 In order to properly type this iso, one would require accepting lexicographical order (or more generally, any well-founded order) on recursive isos that act as a termination proof.
 And then, see how such a criterion would be captured in terms of pre-proof validity.
 Along with this, allowing for coinductive statements and non-polarity-preserving types and terms would allow to express more functions and capture a bigger subset of {\mumall} isomorphisms.
 This would require relaxing the condition on recursive isos, as termination would be no longer possible to ensure.
 This is a focus of our forthcoming research.

 A second direction for future work is to consider quantum computation, by extending our language with linear combinations of terms.
-We plan to study purely quantum recursive types and generalised quantum loops: in~\cite{sabry2018symmetric}, lists are the only recursive type which is captured and recursion is terminating.
+We plan to study purely quantum recursive types and generalized quantum loops: in~\cite{sabry2018symmetric}, lists are the only recursive type that is captured and recursion is terminating.
 The logic {\mumall} would help in providing a finer understanding of termination and non-termination.
-While little difficulty are present in extending the language to the quantum case, the same cannot be said for the logic.
-In order to develop a quantum version of {\mumall}, one can either add two new rules: one for the scalar, where the single hypothesis is the same as the conclusion, and one for the product, where the two identical hypothesis are the same as the conclusion.
-Then, one would need to adapt the notion of threads to this new logic and ensure that similar notions of productivity of the cut-elimination still holds.
-The problem with that approach is that one would need to either consider additional algebraic rules on top of {\mumall} (for instance, two scalar rules one after another can be reduced to a single one, corresponding to the product of the scalars) or to consider interpreting the rules in an external structure.